-When Anil Malhotra first visited this degraded forest land, the owner was keen on selling the wasteland as he was unable to grow coffee or anything else there.
-The couple had been looking for such a great opportunity and they soon bought the barren land.
-They allowed the forest to regenerate and they transformed this wasteland in Kodagu district into a private wildlife sanctuary, which they named ‘Save Animals Initiative’ Sanctuary or ‘SAI Sanctuary’.
-They allowed nature to work its magic by planting native species where necessary.
+When the Malhotra couple first visited this degraded forest land, the owner was keen on selling the wasteland as he was unable to grow coffee or anything else.
+The couple were looking for such an ideal space and they soon bought the barren land.
+They allowed the forest to regenerate and they transformed this wasteland in Kodagu district into a private wildlife sanctuary.
+They named it ‘Save Animals Initiative’ Sanctuary or ‘SAI Sanctuary’, allowing nature to work its magic by planting native species where necessary.

 The SAI Sanctuary is located deep in the Western Ghats ¬– the heart of the watershed area for the entire South Indian peninsula.
 The region is also one of the top ‘Biodiversity Hot Spots’ in the world, as designated by the United Nations, and its positive influence is felt across many surrounding national parks and wildlife sanctuaries such as Madhumalai, Nagarhole and Bandipur.